tonymm81/web_page/client/README.md

  I have to make also view in employer page, where user can add working places id to specifig employee.

+ ## version 164
+ There was in client side empty object error, when new user employee is loged in.
+It fixed now.
+ New feature is that employer can make mor working place id per employee.
+I add the buttons and change error handling in client side and serverside.

 ## npm installs in this project: